The Guildhouse Fellowship FAQ

 What is the definition of a mid-career artist?

-Some mid-career definitions refer to years of active practice, however in this instance we are more interested in the culmination of your experience and how this fits with your self-definition as a mid-career practitioner.
+Some “mid-career” definitions refer to the number of years of sustained professional practice.
+In this instance, we are more interested in the culmination of years of artistic experience, the artist’s body of work, the level of industry/peer recognition and how this relates to the applicant’s self-description as a mid-career practitioner.

-A Fellowship applicant must reside in South Australia during the Fellowship.
-It is expected that the applicant resides in South Australia for the majority of their time and actively contributes to the South Australian artistic community.
+A Fellowship applicant must reside in South Australia at the time of application.
+It is expected that the applicant resides in South Australia for most of their time and can demonstrate an established and active contribution to the South Australian visual arts community.

 What kind of presentation outcomes can I expect with the Art Gallery of South Australia, and how will I be supported to achieve this?